tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/开发指南/服务端录制/自定义录制_intl_en.md

 ## Feature Overview

 ### 1. Recording scope
-You can specify the ID of a room to record the mixed stream or a user in a room to record a single stream in the server API.
+You can specify RoomID to record the mixed stream or a user in a room to record a single stream in the server API.
 For the ID of the room to be recorded, you can specify players to be recorded in a allowlist and players not to be recorded in a blocklist through server API parameters.

 ### 2. Relevant APIs